Meatballs

 Shop Now

 Rosina’s frozen meatballs are a lot tastier and more high-quality than I expected.
-Unlike many frozen Italian-style meatballs, these actually taste Italian.
-You can get basil and oregano, and the beef-chicken-pork blend brings a lot of different flavor and texture.
+Unlike so many of the best frozen "Italian" meatballs, these actually taste Italian, making them some of the best frozen meatballs for spaghetti.
+You can taste basil and oregano, and the beef-pork-chicken blend brings a lot of different flavor and texture.
 They're tiny, too, so there's a ton of temptation to keep popping them in your mouth.

 farm rich frozen meatballs